 Recovery Methods for Ankle Injuries

-However, in recent years, research has proven that continued mobility (which in turn increases blood circulation to the injured area) can help speed up recovery.
+However, in recent years, research has shown that continued mobility (which in turn increases blood circulation to the injured area) can help speed up recovery.

 Going back to our lesson on types of ankle sprain, you’ll recall that the ankle’s ligament has been torn.
 When this happens, the body’s natural response is to send white blood cells to the injured area.
 This triggers an increase in blood flow and fluid to the ankle.
 Cold can reduce the swelling (which also causes pain) in the injured area.

 If you’re like most people, you’ve grabbed a bag of ice (or the infamous bag of frozen peas) and applied it to your injury in the past.
-But the ice melts or you might not have a bag of frozen peas, so you may be inclined to just skip it and deal with the pain.
+But this isn’t always the most elegant solution, and you may be inclined to just skip it and deal with the pain.

-Compression is known to prevent or reduce excessive swelling.
-Our ankle wrap connects to a portable handheld machine that uses air to systematically apply compression to the ankle.
+PowerPlay’s ankle wrap connects to a portable handheld machine that uses air to systematically apply compression to the ankle.
 This manually moves edema (inflammatory fluid) out of the injured area and promotes faster healing.